-At other times things can be more relaxed, and you get to see a completely different side to the industry.
+At other times things can be more relaxed, and you get to see a completely different side of the industry.
 In another story, Kevin fondly recalls a trip down to Mykonos, when his daughter was invited to join them after completing her O-levels.

 “It was just for the ride really, but they gave her a few jobs to do, and a t-shirt and she just loved it.”

 It sounds like a dream – it’s not every job that affords you the opportunity to sail through the Straits of Messina with your daughter!